 6. Install a second layer of weed membrane

-Install the second layer of geotextile weed membrane and pin in position with 6 inch galvanized nails.
+Install the second layer of geotextile weed membrane and secure to the top of the timber edging with screws or staples.
 This will prevent any weed growth.
 Use a Stanley knife to cut the layer to the required layout.

 7. Install the artificial grass layer